 When a transaction log is configured, AMPS needs to be able to tell the difference between connections to be able to reliably persist and replay the message stream.
-AMPS uses the client name to be able to tell when a connection is a connection from a different client as compared to a new connection from the same client.
+AMPS uses the client name as a unique application identifier to be able to tell when a connection is a connection from a different client as compared to a new connection from the same client.

 In this case, when AMPS receives a new connection with the same client name as an existing connection, from the same IP address, with the same credentials, AMPS disconnects the existing connection.